 - Lacks extra features

-The Ferrosi Hooded Jacket is durable enough to provide protection through rough terrain, but still lightweight enough to be perfect for hiking and backpacking.
-Unlike most lightweight softshell jackets, the Ferrosi allows for easy layering underneath.
+The Ferrosi Hooded Jacket is durable enough to protect rough terrain but still lightweight enough to be perfect for hiking and backpacking.
+In addition, unlike most lightweight softshell jackets, the Ferrosi allows for easy layering underneath.

 The jacket offers great 3-season protection from light rain and winds, even though it’s not the most weather-resistant model on the market.

 The Ferrosi is also well known for its stretchy fit and breathability.
-The shell fabric allows sweat to pass through easily.
+In addition, the shell fabric allows sweat to pass through easily.
 This makes the Ferrosi an excellent choice for high-output aerobic activities.

 If you go with this softshell, you’ll be getting proven performance for a pocket-friendly price.

 Compared to fleece jackets, softshell jackets are much more versatile and fare better in most weather conditions.
 Fleece jackets, on the other hand, are warm, soft, and super comfortable.
-When purchasing a lightweight jacket, take into account the weather in your area and your level of activity.
+When purchasing a lightweight jacket, consider the weather in your area and your level of activity.